Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: II. Theory

 \\ in the present numerical framework, which defines the relative probability of a quantum particle to switch from a state A with corresponding chemical potential $\mu_A$ to a state B with chemical potential $\mu_B$ for a Bose gas at thermal equilibrium, where the chemical potential is defined by the intrinsic equation

 \\ In Eq. (\ref{ptn}), $\Delta N = (N - N_0)$ is the difference between $N$ the total number of particles, and $N_0$ the number of condensate particles.
 Further, $\mu$ denotes the chemical potential of the Bose gas, and $\omega_k$ the trap frequency in mode direction $k = x, y, z$.
-For numerical calculations, the single-particle ground state energy (level) $0.5\hbar(\omega_x+\omega_y+\omega_z)$ can be set to (effectively) zero.
+For numerical calculations of the conditional probabilities, the single-particle ground state energy (level) $0.5\hbar(\omega_x+\omega_y+\omega_z)$ effectively cancels out in the numerical modeling.

 Equation (\ref{time_transition}) does not necessarily describe a coherent forward or backward propagation in time, but only the probability for a transition (or new event) from a state with (the characteristics) of a quantum state with entropy $t_A$ to a state with entropy $t_B$, that is there is a non-vanishing probability that a transition with $t_A \ge t_B$ is accepted.
-Most likely, however, a transition is only accepted, if the absolute value $t_B \ge t_A$, which means that the particle tends to populate states with large entropy (and coherence time) in the Markov evolution process of the present quantum theory.
-In the present framework, the representation of a complex time arises naturally from Eq. (\ref{ptn}), rather than from purely mathematical definition \cite{ref-11} and the system is allowed to exchange energy with the environment.
-In this setup, i. e. assuming the thermodynamical constraints of the canonical ensemble, coupling of unconnected parts of the fugacity spectrum isn't possible without coherently coupled single-particle states as indicated by the finite (scaled) coherence time $t_2$.
-Since the variable $t$ can also be interpreted as the thermodynamic entropy in units of the Boltzmann constant, imposing Eq. (\ref{time_transition}) shows that the equilibrium state is a thermal equilibrium many-body quantum state of maximum entropy.
+Most likely, however, a transition is only accepted, if the absolute value $t_B \ge t_A$, which means that the particle tends to populate states with large entropy (Boltzmann equilibrium that defines the forward propagation of time) in the Markov evolution process of the present quantum theory.
+In the present framework, the system is allowed to exchange energy with the environment. i. e. assuming the thermodynamical constraints of the canonical ensemble.